reddragon/tweety2/README.md

 tweety2
 =======

-The Twitter iOS clone (tweety) with Animations!
+The Twitter iOS clone (tweety) with Gestures + Animations!
+This is the beefed up version of the [tweety](https://github.com/reddragon/tweety) project, which was a simple clone of Twitter.

 Time spent: `10 hours`